-The logbook can provide a better look at the truck driver’s expected deadlines and delivery times.
+The logbook can provide a better look at the semi truck driver’s expected deadlines and delivery times.
 Sometimes the trucking company places unrealistic expectations on its drivers, including demanding that they reach a destination faster than the speed limit allows or that they meet specific deadlines even in unsafe conditions.

 Truck drivers must adhere to high standards.
-A truck driver who causes accidents regularly poses a liability to the trucking company and to everyone who shares the road with him or her.
+A truck driver who causes crashes regularly poses a liability to the trucking company and to everyone who shares the road with him or her.
 The trucking company should deal with a driver who routinely causes accidents through training, discipline, or firing.
 The driver’s record, especially the record with the company, may display a long accident history that the company knew about but failed to address.

-Big trucks require a lot of maintenance.
+Big 18 wheelers require a lot of maintenance.
 Most trucking companies have clear requirements in place.
 The driver might, for example, have to conduct a full inspection at the beginning and end of every trip, and maintenance workers might have to sign off on the truck before it can go out for delivery.
 Drivers should also report any maintenance issues as soon as possible.
 If the trucking company ignores needed maintenance, it may bear liability for any accident caused as a result of mechanical failure, including tire blowouts, engine failures, or brake problems.

 Many modern trucks now carry GPS devices that let the trucking company see where their trucks are.
 This GPS data can provide valuable information about how fast a truck driver traveled and any hazards that should have slowed it down.